 Short Widow's Peak

 If you've got gray hair and don't want to dye it, you should make the choice to own it.
 This particular model has chosen the perfect hairstyle to highlight his hair color and texture, and the gray also makes his eyes stand out more.
-For this cut, the hair is scissor-cut to roughly 1 inch all over the head.
+For this cut, the hair is scissor-cut to roughly one inch all over the head.
 A bit of paste can be used to give slight separation and texture.

 The Shaved Head

-Some people tend to feel like they're losing their "edge" as they get older, and one way to get some of that edge back, and give yourself a powerful-feeling look, is to shave your head.
+Some people tend to feel like they're losing their "edge" as they get older, and one way to get some of that edge back, and give yourself a powerful look, is to shave your head.

 This admittedly isn't the best look for everyone, but luckily, it grows out.
 But if you have the right head shape (oval or square work best with a shaved head) it's probably a good option, especially if your hair is thinning.
 Combine the shaved head with a short beard and you're left with an ultra-masculine, rugged look.